ruby-gnome/ruby-gnome/README.md

 * Ruby/GStreamer
   * depends on Ruby/GLib.

-### Install from github master branch
+### Install from GitHub master branch

-You can also install this gem from github master branch.
+You can also install this gem from GitHub master branch.

     % git clone https://github.com/ruby-gnome2/ruby-gnome2.git
     % cd ruby-gnome2